shrutiroy203/Hotel-Booking-Cancellation-Prediction/index.md

 I acquired the data from [Hotel Booking Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191).

+### Lets get started!
+Here is the [notebook](https://deepnote.com/project/aa268a46-3542-4a0a-85f2-14c43bc3e6e2#%2FHotel-Booking-Cancellation-Prediction%2FHotel%20Booking%20Cancellation%20Prediction.ipynb).
 I used Random Forest, Regularised Logistic Regression and XgBoost to identify the propensity of a booking getting cancelled.
 After hyperparameter tuning and cross-validation, I was able to predict the cancelation with 88.7% accuracy.

-Here is the [notebook](https://deepnote.com/project/aa268a46-3542-4a0a-85f2-14c43bc3e6e2#%2FHotel-Booking-Cancellation-Prediction%2FHotel%20Booking%20Cancellation%20Prediction.ipynb).
 I hope you find this project as interesting as I did!